wks/homepage-source/blog/_drafts/2023-02-20-ruby-immix.md

 children of the current object (the class or module object that owns the current `ccs`), and the children may have been moved.

-`ccs->entries[i].cc` may point to another heap object.
+`ccs->cme` and `ccs->entries[i].cc` may point to another heap object.
 Remember that Immix moves objects when visiting an object for the first time.
 If the object pointed by `ccs->entries[i].cc` was visited before, the GC would have copied the content of that object to a new location, leaving a "tombstone" (a forwarding address) at its original location.
 This will overwrite some of the object's fields.
 The `cc->klass` field may have been overwritten, and it is not safe for the application to inspect its content.

 There are other functions in CRuby that do assertions on children during GC, such as [`gc_mark_imemo` for `imemo_env`][gc-mark-imemo-assert] and